Kappa Logo

 Kappa Logo 1967-1969

-The updated brand received official registration and changed the emblem, making it as simple as possible.
-Black letters are depicted on a white background – uppercase serif font.
+The updated brand received official registration and changed the emblem, simplifying it as much as possible.
+Black uppercase letters with serifs are depicted on a white background.

 1969 – 1978